lchski/pcis-analysis/README.md

 ...cleaning todos:
 - remap CS as IT
+- import manual index of missing positions (and recompute supervisor group / level for is.na(supervisors_position_classification_code) ??)

+...explorer ideas:
+- pick a department:
+  - "there are X supervisors at {dep}. the average supervisor oversees X directly, Y indirectly, for a total of Z. in dollar figures* (*max of salary range for classification), that's $Y"
+  - "EC-07s at {dep} oversee ..."
+- pick a classification:
+  - "{grp} works with... oversees... tends to be at this level... regions vs not... in this department / type of department / size of department..."

 Observations / thoughts:
 - # reports and $ of reports is less accurate the higher up you go, because of broken links; also especially true for some orgs with numerous broken links, e.g., RCMP and DND